For 45 years Guido Guidi has been photographing time, its passing and its erosive effect on Italy, his home country in decay.

 Two photos are the starting point of the exhibition.
 On the left image, which was created this year, we see a page from a notebook with a sketch of the old woman in ‘La Vecchia’, a work the Italian Renaissance painter Giorgione made somewhere around 1506.
 With masking tape it is stuck to a white board full of notes.
 A red marker line connects some dots in the drawing, taking the shape of a lightning bolt.
 Horizontal, numbered lines suggest attention to layers within the work.
 In the painting, and also in the sketch of it, the woman is holding a piece of paper with the words “Col tempo”.
 Literally: with time.

 On the right hangs a square black and white photograph from 1972 of a simple house in San Cristoforo.
 Light falling on the saddle roof draws a shadow on the pale wall that also evokes the image of lightning.
-It is reminiscent of the American facades of Walker Evans, who had a great influence on Guidi, but sober; also the barns of William Christenberry, but in black and white.
+It is reminiscent of the American facades of Walker Evans, who had a great influence on Guidi, but more austere; also the barns of William Christenberry, but in black and white.

 For Guidi, who studied both architecture and industrial design, photographing is a process of knowledge first; a way to get closer to something and understand it better.
 It is also a way to make connections.